 As an extension, perhaps to justify this trope, such systems often propose that the user's mind actually is inside the machine, having been literally downloaded out of his physical brain.
 Thus, destroying the machine would leave the user's body comatose — but destroying the physical body might leave the mind intact to have a go at possessing someone else.

 An increasingly common justification of this trope is Synchronization; directly wiring your brain to the machine gives you TechnopathicPower at a Price of a potentially fried brain.
-Most Cyber Punk games — such as Shadowrun — use this justification, and lampshade it with alternative safer but far-less effective interfaces which people with wires in their heads can destroy with ease.
+Most Cyber Punk games — such as Shadowrun — use this justification, and lampshade it with alternative safer but far-less effective interfaces which someone risking a Brain/Computer Interface can destroy with ease.

 This tends to apply to video game levels that are All Just a Dream or a virtual reality simulation as a function of gameplay: If your character dies, it's still a Game Over.